Journey mapping in SaaS

 Sometimes this type of information gets drowned in complicated project management systems and can be difficult to access.

-Thus, in order to keep an overview, it can make a lot of sense to connect information for respective projects to relevant locations on a journey map, e.g., by adding links to cards or project management tools like Jira or Trello, or links to or even screenshots of new interfaces, and much more.
+Thus, in order to keep an overview, it can make a lot of sense to use customer journey mapping tools that let you connect information for respective projects to relevant locations on a journey map.
+For example, by adding links to cards or project management tools like Jira or Trello, or links to or even screenshots of new interfaces, and much more.

 In order to understand the impact of newly launched features or improvements to our service delivery, it is essential to collate and share important performance indicators.
 Often these types of data are collected and analyzed in silos and for whatever reason are prevented from being shared with the rest of the team.